-We published our latest Gender Pay report of April 2021 data The ratios above for 2021/22 are calculated using the on our website: affinitywater.co.uk/responsibility, which 5 April 2021 gender pay gap data as permitted under Option showed a largely unchanged position in our mean gender B. Option B was used as the gender pay gap reporting pay gap from 20.59% in April 2020 to 20.47% in April 2021. date falls within the 2020/21 financial year and is a good We have undertaken a deep dive in to the root causes of our representation of the data for the year.
-As we have a gender pay gap with the support of Inclusive Employer and significant employee base, due to the size and complexity are developing and implementing an associated action plan. of the data it was felt to be overly complicated to prepare single figure calculations for each individual.
-We have The Remuneration Committee has considered the executive used the 5 April 2021 gender pay gap data to identify remuneration in light of the CEO and gender pay gap ratios three employees at median, 25th and 75th percentiles. and considers that the current and forward looking policies The Committee has considered the methodology and are appropriate, and that ratio is representative of the pay is confident the employees identified are reasonable and progression policies for employees.
-The company looks representatives of the employee population as the structure to offer a total reward package, which is equitable and fair of their remuneration arrangements is in line with that of the for all employees, regardless of gender, and that attracts majority of the employee population. and retains talent for both executives and all employees.
+The ratios above for 2021/22 are calculated using the 5 April 2021 gender pay gap data as permitted under Option B. Option B was used as the gender pay gap reporting date falls within the 2020/21 financial year and is a good representation of the data for the year.
+As we have a significant employee base, due to the size and complexity of the data it was felt to be overly complicated to prepare single figure calculations for each individual.
+We have used the 5 April 2021 gender pay gap data to identify three employees at median, 25th and 75th percentiles.
+The Committee has considered the methodology and is confident the employees identified are reasonable representatives of the employee population as the structure of their remuneration arrangements is in line with that of the majority of the employee population.